RahafTahayneh/booking-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-In this project I have developed a single page booking application with react and mobx libraries.
+In this project I have developed a booking application with react and mobx libraries.
 App name is Booky.
 A user can sign up/login to see the details of sellers and book/view/delete an appointment.

 App uses react router to route to different components.